altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "I would be really happy if you trusted me just now..."<br/>

 Bang!
-Jerome slammed his hands onto the table and stared at the documents.
+Jerome slammed his hands onto the table and stared at the documents.<br/>

 "Talk.
 I will listen.
 You are no different than trash in my eyes.
 But you are trash that can be used.
 I will judge from your explanation whether to throw you into the same cell as that pest inspector!"<br/>

 "...
 I get it."<br/>

-Jerome looked at Altina with an icy gaze.
+Jerome looked at Altina with an icy gaze.<br/>

 "Princess, didn't you trust this strategist deeply?"<br/>